AltspaceVR/altspacevr-project-open-source/README.md

 # Part 1 - Describe what you’ve done

-Please write the reason for the project / contribution and describe the direct contributions you made.
+Please write your reason for working on the project and describe the direct contributions you made, including:

-Be sure to include:
 - Your GitHub username
 - A link to the repo where your work can be seen
 - Any relevant files, commits, or line number ranges
-- Your reason for working on this project
+- Why you worked on this project

 # Part 2 - Explore theoretical enhancements